What Is the Solar Tax Credit & How Does It Work?

 For larger projects that generate 1 megawatt or more, you can still get the 30% credit, but you’ll need to meet prevailing wage and apprenticeship standards set by the government.
 If you don’t meet these labor requirements, your project will only be eligible for the base 6% credit.
 This structure encourages developers to support fair labor practices while building out the country’s clean energy infrastructure.

-48E vs. the Residential Solar Credit
+48E vs. Residential: Which Solar Credit Fits?

 It’s easy to get the various solar incentives mixed up, so let’s clear up a common point of confusion.
 The 48E credit is specifically for commercial projects.
 If you’re a homeowner, the incentive for you is the 25D Residential Clean Energy Credit.
 This credit also offers a 30% tax break for installing solar on your home, but it operates under a different set of rules and timelines.